Rorailer/Rorailer/README.md

 - 👋 Sup, I'm @Rorailer
 - 👀 I've been into software for as long as I remeber, mostly games early on but now I'm quite intreged by the processing (back end) of all applications.
-- 🌱 I’m currently learning python and I have basic knowlege of C language.
+- 🌱 I am currently working in C++ and python and I have basic knowlege of C language.
 I am also learning basic networking on the side (hosting basic servers for myself like cloud storage, vs code server and media servers).

 <!---
 Rorailer/Rorailer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.